Anti-abortion voters shored up Trump’s win. Now they want victory at Supreme Court.

 Celebrities are expected at Friday’s march, too.
 The list includes Baltimore Ravens tight end Benjamin Watson, Mexican TV star Karyme Lozano and author Eric Metaxas, host of “The Eric Metaxas Show.”
 U.S. Sen. Joni Ernst, R-Iowa, and U.S. Reps.
 Mia Love, R-Utah, and Chris Smith, R-Texas, will also speak, along with religious leaders and Abby Johnson, a former Planned Parenthood director.

-The event will also host a high-ranking White House adviser for the first time.
-Top Trump adviser Kellyanne Conway will headline the rally.
-Typically, past Republican presidents have participated in the rally by phone.
+The event will also host high-ranking administration officials for the first time.
+Vice President Mike Pence and top Trump adviser Kellyanne Conway will headline the rally.
+Past Republican presidents have participated by phone.

 I would like to see an end to abortion, but I’m not depending on legislative officials or our government.